iov-one/docs/docs/validator/01-setup.md

 > The most important file from the procedure above is `/etc/systemd/system/iovns.env`.
 It defines docker image versions and options, directories that allow the `iovns.service` and `iovns-tm.service` to communicate with each other, and IOV Name Service and tendermint options.

-Using `/etc/systemd/system/iovns.env` rather than specifying values directly in the service files obviates the need to do `systemctl daemon-reload` on every option change.
+Using `/etc/systemd/system/iovns.env`, rather than specifying values directly in the service files, obviates the need to do `systemctl daemon-reload` on every option change.
 Most values in `/etc/systemd/system/iovns.env` are self explanatory; however, there are a few of note:
   - for IOV Name Service
     - `IMAGE_IOVNS_OPTS` allows you to customize the anti-spam fee, etc.
   - for Tendermint